Countdown to Final Crisis: Promotional campaign

 A series of in-house ads for series undergoing revamps also appeared.
 These ads incorporated the series' title as a partial crumbling stone block on a white background and the tagline "The Countdown continues".
 All of them were illustrated by Ryan Sook.

 Reception

 Critical reaction

-The book was critically panned by IGN as being one of the worst event comics ever.
+IGN criticized Countdown and called it one of the worst event comics, noting its general lack of focus, uninteresting plot threads, and its overall pointlessness due to being contradicted in the early issues of Final Crisis.

 Sales figures

 Sales of Countdown began with issue #51 selling 91,054 orders from Diamond Comics Distributors, making it the nineteenth best-selling comic book in May 2007.
 After the first issue, sales steadily dropped to a low of 72,077 copies with issue #40.
 Sales of subsequent issues briefly jumped to a high of approximately 88,000 copies per issue, before gradually declining into the 67,000 range.

 In other media

 In 2010 GraphicAudio produced an audiobook based on Countdown, written by Greg Cox.
 It runs for 8 hours.
-It excludes the plots of: Karate Kid and Triplicate Girl, the Morticoccus, Trickster and Pied Piper, Ryan Choi, Monarch, Superboy-Prime, Kyle Rayner, Duela Dent, Belthera, Klarion, Steel, Kamandi and Brother Eye, as well as other elements, such as merging Monitors Bob and Solomon into one being, omitting the destruction of Earth-51 and having the Infinity Man battling Darkseid in the final battle instead of Orion.
+It excludes the plots of: Karate Kid and Triplicate Girl, the Morticoccus, Trickster and Pied Piper, Ryan Choi, Monarch, Superboy-Prime, Kyle Rayner, Duela Dent, Belthera, Klarion, Steel, Kamandi and Brother Eye, as well as other elements, such as merging Monitors Bob and Solomon into one being, omitting the destruction of Earth-51 and having Infinity-Man battle Darkseid instead of Orion.